easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 Problem: "VS Code is great for writing code.
 But shipping?
           That's 4 other tools and 20 minutes of context-switching."

-Solution: "Q-IDE: write code → deploy → monitor → rollback (all in one interface)"
+Solution: "Top Dog: write code → deploy → monitor → rollback (all in one interface)"

 Proof: "Production monitoring + deployment + CI/CD built-in"